-Those cell-souls or subminds which continue to build up the lower organisms are still mnemonically impressed with the characters of the earlier modes of Reproduction, which impressions constitute in all complex forms the "plans of the hidden artists who with skilled manipulation strive to perfect their work", as Prof. Huxley felici-Knowing, tously expressed it. as yet, modes, a forteriori. kept no other they are, the path thus laid for in out them.
-Neither will any species below Man ever get out of their "ruts", that is, they will never be able to reach higher stages of Evolution, because one type has reached the apex and it is imperative to his own existence that all other types are kept in a subordinate relation to him.
+Those cell-souls or subminds which continue to build up the lower organisms are still mnemonically impressed with the characters of the earlier modes of Reproduction. which impressions constitute in all complex forms the "plans of the hidden artists who with skilled manipulation strive to perfect their work", as Prof. Huxley felici-Knowing, tously expressed it. $\mathbf{a}\mathbf{s}$ other a forteriori, no modes. they are. thus laid inpath out Neither will any species below Man ever get out of their "ruts", that is, they will never be able to reach higher stages of Evolution, because one type has reached the apex and it is imperative to his own existence that all other types are kept in a subordinate relation to him.
 This answers the common query: Why don't apes evolute into men now?
 We've got the upperhand of them and are going to keep it!
 Selfish man will not permit any of them to become our equal.